vm-x-ai/vm-x-ai-file-processing/docs/run-aws.md

 You can change it by updating the `RESOURCE_PREFIX` in the root `.env` file.

-## Update the AWS Account IDs
+## Update the AWS Account IDs and GitHub Repo Details

-Update the `packages/infra/cdk/shared/src/consts/stages.ts` with your AWS accounts information.
+Update the `packages/infra/cdk/shared/src/consts/stages.ts` with your AWS accounts information and GitHub repo details.

-## Update GitHub Repo Details

-TBC.

 ## CDK Bootstrap